NotJoeMartinez/yt-fts/README.md

 # Semantic Search and RAG
-You can enable semantic search for a channel by using the `get-embeddings` command.
+You can enable semantic search for a channel by using the `mbeddings` command.
 This requires an OpenAI API key set in the environment variable `OPENAI_API_KEY`, or you can pass the key with the `--openai-api-key` flag.